-Substantial doubt no longer exists
+Substantial doubt no longer exists or is no longer raised

-In the period substantial doubt ceases to exist (before or after consideration of management's plans), the disclosures should say so and explain why - either because the conditions or events raising the substantial doubt no longer exist or management's plans have successfully alleviated the substantial doubt.
-The disclosures should explain how the conditions or events that raised the substantial doubt were resolved.
+In the period substantial doubt ceases to exist (after consideration of management's plans) or is no longer raised, the disclosures should say so and explain why - either because management's plans have successfully alleviated the substantial doubt or because the conditions or events raising the substantial doubt are no longer present or are sufficiently resolved.
+The disclosures should also explain how the conditions or events that raised the substantial doubt were resolved.
 [205-40-50-14]